 Richard Larson, MIT’s Director of Advanced Educational Services relates cave drawings to asynchronous learning… “The blackboard is basically an adaptation of cave drawings.
 In thirty thousand years there has been the invention of the eraser.
 A lot of my colleagues say asynchronous learning is revolutionary, but cave drawings are an example of that.
 The artist shared what he knew about buffalo, or what-have-you, and the painting made it asynchronous.
 The printing press revolutionized asynchronous learning.”

-- Holy crap.
-This thread. t.co/FxGa8jN0ym Time ago 4 Days via Twitter for iPhone
+- Srsly? t.co/SMhQ8KCrub Time ago 2 Days via Twitter for iPhone

-- Pithy. t.co/QSvixZYymg Time ago 5 Days via Twitter for iPhone
+- This. t.co/oZiyzEv69d Time ago 4 Days via Twitter for iPad

 Follow @decadmus on twitter.